LSE-ME204/me204-2024-project-chodani/README.md

 # Project Top Movies

-Collect and track the prices of supermarket products over time
+Collect and track data on the top 300 movies of all-time according to Rotten Tomatoes

 ## Team